katelyndiaz/ggRtsy/README.md

 interesting data visualizations and add contextual information to the user’s plots.

-- ‘RectangleFiller()’ - divides data visualizations into a specified number of colored quadrants based on the number of input colors, improving the readability of graphs.
+- RectangleFiller() - divides data visualizations into a specified number of colored quadrants based on the number of input colors, improving the readability of graphs.

-- ‘scale_color_gogh()’ - used to color the point/lines of your ggplot
+- scale_color_gogh() - used to color the point/lines of your ggplot

-- ‘scale_fill_gogh()’ - used to fill the inner color/bars of your ggplot
+- scale_fill_gogh() - used to fill the inner color/bars of your ggplot

-- ‘rgbToHeX()’ - used to convert rgb color codes to hex color codes
+- rgbToHeX() - used to convert rgb color codes to hex color codes

-- ‘gogh_interpolate()’ - interpolates between the colors in
+- gogh_interpolate() - interpolates between the colors in
   `gogh_palettes_pop`

 ### Usage example

-Using Hex Codes from the dataset `goghColors`, three colors were added on top of a `ggplot` sample scatter plot.
+Using Hex Codes from the dataset `goghColors`, three colors were added on top of a ggplot() sample scatter plot.
 Based on the plot, the function automatically calculated three equal widths of the rectangles, and stretched them to upper and lower bounds on the y-axis.